dandange8005/mkdocs-site/README.md

 # About this repo

-This is my experimental github repository that uses Github and mkdocs + Material theme to publish my notes.
+This is a demo github repository that contains a mkdocs + Material theme documentation site and deployed via Github.

-The notes are published at https://dandange8005.github.io/mkdocs-test/ using Github pages.
+The notes are published at https://dandange8005.github.io/mkdocs-site/ using Github pages.

 The detail setup steps are documented in the [index](docs/index.md) file in the docs folder.